sparkflows/sparkflows-docs/docs/user-guide/export-import/export-applications.rst

 ------------------------------

 * Select the Applications you would like to export.
-* Then click on the Export button
+* Then click on the Export button.

  .. figure:: ../../_assets/user-guide/export-import/application.png
      :alt: userguide